zerowait-state/bower-maven-resolver/README.md

      -DrepositoryId=MY_REPO
    ```

   Presumably you're using maven and know how to get artifacts into it.
 You could use the command line given here, or deploy manually with the web client for your repository.
+For the short term, I use a [quick and dirty shell script](doc/sample-shell-deploy.md) for this.

 ## Accessing your Package with Bower